I haven’t told Sue what we’re watching tonight, and I expect a cushion in the face when she eventually finds out.

-Sue: Hang on.
-If he’s been on Earth for hundreds of years, why hasn’t he helped out more?
-You know, when we were getting invaded by aliens, what the hell was he doing then?
+Sue: Hang on a minute… If he’s been on Earth for hundreds of years, why hasn’t he helped out more?
+What was he doing when Earth was being invaded by aliens?

 Me: Marking student essays, probably.

 Sue: Fair enough.
-That’s much harder than saving the world.
+That’s a lot harder than saving the world.

-Sue: Even in the 1970s, that outfit would have turned heads.
-Only one person could possibly pull a look like that off, and that’s Eddie Izzard.
+Sue: Even in the 1970s that outfit would have turned heads.
+Only one person could pull off a look like that, and that’s Eddie Izzard.

-Sue: Keffing hell!
-They are just having a conversation, it isn’t a Dalek invasion.
-Do you really need those bloody stings, Keff?
+Me: Keffing hell!
+They’re only having a conversation.
+This isn’t a Dalek invasion!
+Do you really need all these bloody stings, Keff?
 Really?

-The Doctor tells Professor Chronotis that he heard strange voices while he was punting.
+The Doctor tells Professor Chronotis he heard strange voices while he was punting.
 The Professor thinks it was probably undergraduates talking to each other, which he’s trying to ban.